Orrick, Herrington & Sutcliffe: History

-Founding and First 100 Years
+Founding and expansion

 The firm traces its origins to the 1863 organization of the German Savings and Loan Society (later joined to First Interstate Bank of California), with John R. Jarboe as general counsel.
 Jarboe and partners W.S.
 Goodfellow and Ralph C. Harrison, later dissolved San Francisco firm, Jarboe, Harrison & Goodfellow in 1891, following Harrison's election as justice to the California Supreme Court.
-Jarboe died two years later at age 57, in poor health.
-Goodfellow subsequently joined Charles Eells to form Goodfellow & Eell.
-Ells helped organize the Fireman’s Fund Insurance Company, in the aftermath of the San Francisco earthquake and fire of 1906.
+Jarboe died two years later at age 57.
+Goodfellow subsequently joined Charles Eells to form Goodfellow & Eells.
+Eells helped organize the Fireman's Fund Insurance Company, in the aftermath of the San Francisco earthquake and fire of 1906.
 William H. Orrick joined the firm in 1910, followed by George Herrington and Eric Sutcliffe.

-Orrick's earliest work included funding Golden Gate Bridge construction; shaping the California Corporate Securities Act; the first offerings under the Securities Act of 1933; and litigating over hydroelectric power and water development rights in the Lake Tahoe region.
+Orrick's earliest work included funding the Golden Gate Bridge construction; shaping the California Corporate Securities Act; the first offerings under the Securities Act of 1933; and litigating over hydroelectric power and water development rights in the Lake Tahoe region.

-Global Expansion and Strategic Growth

 In the 1980s, the firm expanded outside of the Bay Area, establishing offices in New York City and Los Angeles.

-It opened its first international offices in Tokyo, during the late 1990s; London and Paris offices were added in 2002, along with its "Global Operations Center" in Wheeling, WV.
+After establishing an outpost in Singapore in 1996, the firm opened an office there in 2001, but closed it in 2003, attributed to a poor economy in Southeast Asia; In 2021, Orrick again established an office in Singapore.
+The firm opened a Tokyo office in 1997 and a London practice in 1998.

 Orrick acquired 40 lawyers and their litigation practices from Donovan, Leisure, Newton & Irvine in 1998.